US vote counting unaffected by cyberattacks, officials say

 “We will continue to work ... to ensure, as cyber attacks strengthen in frequency and intellect, we are prepared and have the necessary resources to combat any and all attacks," Watson said.

 Wagster Pettus reported from Jackson, Mississippi.
-AP Technology Writer Frank Bajak in Boston contributed to this report.
+AP Technology Writer Frank Bajak in Boston and AP Politics Writer John O'Connor in Springfield, Illinois, contributed to this report.

 Follow the AP’s coverage of the 2022 midterm elections at https://apnews.com/hub/2022-midterm-elections.
 And learn more about the issues and factors at play in the midterms at https://apnews.com/hub/explaining-the-elections.